42 Years After Terry Fox Ended His Marathon of Hope, Revisiting Our Conversation With His Brother, Fred Fox

 Watch Terry Fox: The Power of One Broadcast

-The Marathon of Hope Cancer Centres Network — described by the Terry Fox: The Power of One website as “a powerful collaboration of Canada’s best cancer researchers to accelerate precision medicine by sharing knowledge and resources, and building a new, accessible cancer data platform to deliver the best possible outcome for each cancer patient, no matter where they live” — is, according to Fred Fox, a natural extension of his brothers message of uniting to find a cure for cancer.
+The Marathon of Hope Cancer Centres Network is described by the Terry Fox: The Power of One website as “a powerful collaboration of Canada’s best cancer researchers to accelerate precision medicine by sharing knowledge and resources, and building a new, accessible cancer data platform to deliver the best possible outcome for each cancer patient, no matter where they live.”

 “We’re [he and his band] driving back from Winnipeg to Toronto and I’m wondering, ‘Why the heck am I doing this?
 Sleeping in the back of the station wagon, we’re taking turns driving,’” Cochrane explained in 2015.
 “And outside of Thunder Bay, traffic stops and the rain’s pouring down and [I] look out the window and this police car goes by and then slowly, out of the drizzle, comes this one-legged boy running.
 And you wonder whether it’s tears or whether it’s rain running down his face, and he’s looking ashen, [and] you can see the pain but you can see the courage in his face.
 And that was the last day he ran.
 And it hit me like a ton of bricks.”

 Cochrane added that, “It was a moving experience, and I thought, ‘How tough is my gig?
 How can I complain about this?
 I’m able to make music.
 I’m making people happy with the music.’
 And it sort of changed my outlook on life.
 It was one of those markers that you pay attention to and you go, ‘I’m going to keep at this for a little while longer.’
 So it was a powerful experience.”